Prabhat-Kumar-42/fullstackopen-exercises/part4/blog/README.md

 ## Part 4 Solutions

-At this point exercise 4.1 and 4.12 are completed.
+At this point exercise 4.1 to 4.14 are completed.